 For tested devices with hard to distinguish artifacts this methodology is used in combination with sound artifacts amplification (SARTAMP) – special technology aimed to gain artifacts to some controlled level.
 In this case the whole testing procedure is completely the same except computing of final ratings.
 They are calculated considering the gain applied to artifacts.
 SARTAMP is integral part of new audio metric based on the single parameter - Difference Level (Df, dB).
 This audio parameter helps to determine relationship between subjective assessments and objective measurements.

-2. Infinite Grade Impairment Scale, Smirnoff S (PDF: 175k)
+2. Infinite Grade Impairment Scale, Smirnoff S (PDF: 221k)

 The paper describes briefly new method of judging audio quality - the one SoundExpert is based on.

 3. DIFFERENCE LEVEL.
 An objective audio parameter.
 Smirnoff S (PDF:695k)

 The paper describes objective parameter, called "Difference Level" that could be considered either as an extension of THD for non-periodic signals, or as one of the estimations of widely used difference signal.
 It could be used for instrumental measurements of signal degradation in various audio circuits and for psycho-acoustic research.
 Infinite grade impairment scale and corresponding method for measurements of perceived audio quality, based on this parameter is also proposed.

 4. Post-screening of grades in SE listening tests